 Can you use US Dollars in Costa Rica?

-The use of US dollars in Costa Rica is pretty common, and you can pay with US dollars almost everywhere.
-Most stores, bars and restaurants will accept your US dollar for payment, but always at a terrible exchange rate.
+The use of US dollars in Costa Rica is pretty common.
+You can pay with US dollars almost everywhere.
+Most stores, bars, and restaurants will accept your US dollar for payment, but always at a terrible exchange rate.

-Paying articles and services with US dollars is indeed possible but it is not to your advantage, so use that method only for an emergency.
+Paying articles and services with US dollars is indeed possible.
+But again, it is not to your advantage, so use that method only for an emergency.
 If you use the US dollar for payments, you’ll be paying 10 – 15% more for everything you do or purchase.